Node.js REPL, Inspector, Watch Mode, and SEA

 > _.length

-The evaluator path is a little more involved than the prompt suggests.
-The REPL receives bytes from the input stream. readline turns terminal input into submitted lines, handles editing, and keeps pending multiline input buffered.
-The REPL server then decides whether the line is a special command, incomplete JavaScript, or source text ready for evaluation.
 Special commands run against the REPLServer.
 Incomplete JavaScript stays buffered.
-Complete JavaScript goes to the evaluator with four pieces of data: the submitted code, the context object, a resource name for diagnostics, and a callback that receives either an error or a value.
+Complete JavaScript goes to the evaluator with the submitted code, the context object, a resource name used for diagnostics, and a callback that receives either an error or a value.

-That callback matters.
-Evaluation can be sync at the JavaScript level and still return through the callback contract.
-A custom evaluator can also finish later.
-The REPL prompt comes back when the evaluator calls back and the writer finishes formatting the value.
+That callback shape is used even when the code you typed looks synchronous.
+A custom evaluator can finish later, and the default evaluator still reports completion through the same shape.
+The prompt comes back after the evaluator calls back and the writer finishes formatting the result.

-The default evaluator compiles the submitted source as an interactive script.
-It is not exactly the same as executing a file through the CommonJS loader.
+The default evaluator compiles submitted source as interactive code.
+It is close to normal JavaScript evaluation, but it is not the same path as loading a file through the CommonJS loader.
 The REPL already has a context.
-It wraps enough behavior around evaluation to keep bindings alive, expose core modules on demand, handle top-level await, assign _, and recover from syntax that needs more lines.
-A syntax error that looks incomplete can become a repl.Recoverable error internally, which tells the server to keep collecting lines instead of printing a failure immediately.
+It also wraps evaluation so it can keep bindings alive, expose core modules on demand, support top-level await, assign _, and recover when syntax needs more lines.

 > function f() {